electric-eloquence/fepper-drupal/README.md

 #### This checkout of Fepper has templates configured for Drupal 8, along with a Drupal theme built to accommodate those templates.

-### Parameterized Template Reuse
+### Template Reuse
-The patterns in `03-templates` show the reuse of templates.
-The recursion paths match that in Drupal, and as such, the Fepper templates can be exported to Drupal with no further effort beyond running `fp template`.
-Follow these rules when constructing parameter keys for further template reuse:
+The patterns in `03-templates` are parameterized to reuse templates in a Drupal-like manner.
+The recursion paths match those in Drupal, and as such, the Fepper templates can be exported to Drupal with no further effort beyond running `fp template`.
+Follow these rules when constructing parameter keys and values for template reuse:

+* The parameters are submitted within parentheses inside the Mustache inclusion tags.
 * The parameter key should be BEM-like in syntax.
 * It should start with the target's significant identifier, usually a partial.
 * To ID this partial, use Pattern Lab's convention: `{type}-{pattern}`.